Avoiding the Chopping Block

 B) Rushing-dependent quarterbacks.
-Excepting Lamar Jackson, who uniquely enjoys designed running plays, quarterbacks who generate fantasy points through scrambling are always a danger for their owners.
+To be clear, I'm not talking about elite quarterbacks who can both run and pass well.
+I'm talking about quarterbacks who primarily generate fantasy points through scrambling.
 What happens when a wobbly-armed quarterback doesn’t break off a long scramble or score a rushing touchdown?
 You’re in trouble.

 Each of these elements are factored into our exclusive Guillotine Danger Grade that we assign every player in our cheat sheets.